 We recognise that children's mental health and emotional state impact significantly on their ability to concentrate and make progress in school.
 Social and emotional difficulties are often communicated through angry, aggressive, hard to manage behaviours, through self-harming or through withdrawn, introverted behaviours.
-Last year 8 staff have completed a level 2 training course on challenging behaviours in children and 2 staff have completed a level 2 qualification in understanding and recognising mental ill health in children.
+In 2019-20 8 of our staff completed a level 2 training course on challenging behaviours in children and 2 staff have completed a level 2 qualification in understanding and recognising mental ill health in children.
 These courses complement our fundamental belief that all behaviour is a communication rather than an isolated choice.

-In 2016-17 the SENCO completed training on Mental Health first aid in schools.
+The Pastoral Lead, Thrive practitioner and SENDco are all trained mental health first aiders.
 This training is funded by the Department of Health and organised through Mental Health first aid England, (see mhfaengland.org for more information).
 The aim of the programme is to raise the profile of supporting mental health to the same level as the support for physical health.
-The programme gives guidance on recognising and dealing with students with anxieties or low emotional resilience and 'low level' mental health issues as well as giving guidance on how to ensure that individuals with long term issues with mental health and wellbeing are supported adequately and effectively.
+The programme gives guidance on recognising and dealing with students with anxiety or low emotional resilience and 'low level' mental health issues as well as giving guidance on how to ensure that individuals with long term issues with mental health and wellbeing are supported adequately and effectively.
 In 2017-18 we commissioned a counsellor and play therapist Mr Keith Flynn to work with some of our most needy students.
-This provided them with expert support and a safe space in which to explore their feelings and emotions.
+This provided them with expert support and a safe space in which to explore their feelings and emotions and has proved to be invaluable during the COVID19 pandemic.
 Mr Flynn provides feedback directly to parents and supports the family unit in working together to promote mental wellbeing.
-This provision will continue throughout 2020-2021.
-In 2020-21 we are taking part in the "Supporting and understanding children with Medical Needs at School" project run by the Radwaeld Trust and Oxford University Hospital Schools.
-This project will bring a higher level of training to the staff of St Mary's to help all staff awareness of complex SEND needs.
+This provision will continue throughout 2021-22.

+In 2020-21 we took part in the "Supporting and understanding children with Medical Needs at School" project run by the Radwaeld Trust and Oxford University Hospital Schools.
+This project allowed us to access a higher level of training in managing medical needs of all types and provided the staff of St Mary's with webinar training on specific medical conditions and their management.

-In 2019-20 St Mary's took part in pilot scheme to train Educational Mental Health Support Practitioners through the newly created NHS Mental Health Support Team.
-We now have a practitioner working in the school on a weekly basis to support both children and parents.
-We look forwards to seeing the difference that this additional level of support brings to our community.
+In 2019-20 St Mary's took part in a pilot scheme to train Educational Mental Health Support Practitioners through the newly created NHS Mental Health Support Team.
+We now have a practitioner, working in the school on a weekly basis to support both children and parents.
+Due to the pandemic she has only been able to support with Virtual training sessions in the last year.
+We look forward to seeing her in and around the community more this year and welcome the support that this brings to our community.